COSMOS-Web: Estimating Physical Parameters of Galaxies Using Self-Organizing Maps: Results

 Fifth, the mass-weighted age estimated by the SOM is compared to the simulated age in the test data.
 Figure~\ref{fig:age_sim} shows the SOM predictions versus the true mass-weighted ages.
 Across all redshift bins, the predictions are acceptable, with a Pearson correlation coefficient of $0.7$.
 A consistent pattern is observed in all redshift bins: overestimation at lower ages and underestimation at higher ages.
 Approximately $30\%$ of the data fall outside the 1$\sigma$ range, as measured by the standard deviation.

 In summary, predictions of the physical parameters in the HZ-AGN data, using the SOM trained on the simulated data, are generally accurate.
 For redshift, the predictions show some dispersion in higher-redshift galaxies, while for other parameters, the dispersion is more prominent in low-redshift galaxies.
-This may be due to degeneracies, where similar colors correspond to different physical parameters, especially among low-redshift galaxies of varying types.
-In Appendix \ref{ap:SOM_sim}, we also trained the SOM using the intrinsic magnitudes of the HZ-AGN and observed that both the quantization error and the redshift prediction of the SOM improved.